Antwaan Randle El: College career

 While at Indiana, Randle El became the first player in NCAA Division I history to pass for 40 career touchdowns and score 40 career rushing touchdowns.
 In 2001, he was awarded the Chicago Tribune Silver Football, presented by the Chicago Tribune to the Most Valuable Player of the Big Ten Conference.
 He finished his collegiate career as fifth on the all-time NCAA total yardage list, and became the first player in college football history to record 2,500 total yards for each of four consecutive years.
 Tallying 7,469 passing yards, 3,895 rushing yards, and 92 touchdowns running and passing for his college career, he finish sixth in the Heisman Trophy voting in his senior season.
 Randle El ended his college career with a 26–15 win over the Kentucky Wildcats, passing for two touchdowns.

 In 2000, Penn State head coach Joe Paterno said of Randle El, "He is just the whole offense.
 It is scary to watch him.
 He is so quick that if you don't get on him and you wait for him to pitch the ball, he will take off on you.
 He is just an amazing athlete.
 I don't know how you get ready for him."

 While attending Indiana, Randle El also played varsity basketball under Hall of Fame head coach Bob Knight.
 Randle El joined the 1998–99 Indiana basketball team following the football season.
 In the 1998–99 season, Randle El played 11 games for the basketball team, averaging 1.5 points and 0.7 rebounds in 6.7 minutes per game.
 He also played varsity baseball during the 2000 season for Indiana University.

 In November 2012, Randle El was inducted into the Indiana Athletic Hall of Fame.
+In June 2025, he was named one of the 79 nominees for the 2026 class of the College Football Hall of Fame.